What is Wavelength Division Multiplexing?

 Advantages of Wavelength Division Multiplexing

 Wavelength Division Multiplexing (WDM) offers numerous benefits that make it a cornerstone in modern telecommunications.
-By maximizing the use of existing fiber infrastructure, it provides a cost-effective solution for increasing network capacity.
+By leveraging different wavelengths, WDM maximizes the efficiency and capacity of fiber optic networks.

 • Scalability: Easily expands network capacity without additional fiber.

-• Cost-Effective: Reduces the need for new infrastructure investments.
+• Cost-Effectiveness: Reduces the need for new infrastructure investments.

 Wavelength Division Multiplexing vs. Frequency Division Multiplexing

-• Technology: WDM uses different wavelengths of light to transmit data, while FDM uses different frequencies within the same bandwidth.
-WDM is ideal for high-capacity, long-distance data transmission, whereas FDM is often used in radio and TV broadcasting.
+• Technology: WDM uses different wavelengths of light for each signal, making it ideal for fiber optic networks.
+FDM, on the other hand, uses different frequencies within the same bandwidth, which is more common in radio and TV broadcasting.

 Challenges in Wavelength Division Multiplexing